-The analysts covering G8 Education Limited (ASX:GEM) delivered a dose of negativity to shareholders today, by making a substantial revision to their statutory forecasts for this year.
-Both revenue and earnings per share (EPS) estimates were cut sharply as analysts factored in the latest outlook for the business, concluding that they were too optimistic previously.
-Shares are up 5.2% to AU$0.81 in the past week.
-It will be interesting to see if this downgrade motivates investors to start selling their holdings.
+The analysts covering The Liberty Braves Group (NASDAQ:BATR.K) delivered a dose of negativity to shareholders today, by making a substantial revision to their statutory forecasts for this year.
+Revenue estimates were cut sharply as analysts signalled a weaker outlook - perhaps a sign that investors should temper their expectations as well.
+At US$21.10, shares are up 8.4% in the past 7 days.
+We'd be curious to see if the downgrade is enough to reverse investor sentiment on the business.

 Of course, another way to look at these forecasts is to place them into context against the industry itself.
-These estimates imply that sales are expected to slow, with a forecast revenue decline of 31%, a significant reduction from annual growth of 9.4% over the last five years.
-By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 13% annually for the foreseeable future.
-So although its revenues are forecast to shrink, this cloud does not come with a silver lining - G8 Education is expected to lag the wider industry.
+These estimates imply that sales are expected to slow, with a forecast revenue decline of 50%, a significant reduction from annual growth of 17% over the last five years.
+Compare this with our data, which suggests that other companies in the same industry are, in aggregate, expected to see their revenue grow 13% next year.
+It's pretty clear that Liberty Braves Group's revenues are expected to perform substantially worse than the wider industry.

 The Bottom Line

 The clear low-light was that analysts slashing their revenue forecasts for Liberty Braves Group this year.
 They also expect company revenue to perform worse than the wider market.
 Often, one downgrade can set off a daisy-chain of cuts, especially if an industry is in decline.
 So we wouldn't be surprised if the market became a lot more cautious on Liberty Braves Group after today.